 Search Menu

-If that pattern of barking has become a problem, there are some things you can do to break it — or keep it from forming in the first place.
-The obvious solution may be to introduce your dog to the neighborhood postal worker.
+If that pattern of barking has become a problem, there are things you can do to break it — or keep it from forming in the first place.
+An obvious solution may be to introduce your dog to the neighborhood postal worker.
 But Dr. Mary Burch, certified animal behaviorist and director of AKC Family Dog, points out that it’s unlikely most postal workers would have time for this.
 There may also be some liability issues that prevent doing a meet-and-greet.

 But anything you can do to socialize your puppy can help improve their reaction to strangers later on.
 “Early socialization is important for all dogs, and socialization teaches your dog to respond to new sounds (such as the mail truck) and new people in the environment,” Dr. Burch explains.